JohnOgye/Python-TCP-Port-Scanner/README.md

 Scan duration: 2.31 seconds
 Results saved to: scan_results.txt

-## How It Works

-1. Accepts an IP address or hostname from the user.
+1. Accepts an IPv4 address or hostname from the user.
-2. Validates the target and port range.
+2. Validates the target and requested port range.
-3. Resolves the hostname to an IP address when necessary.
+3. Resolves hostnames to IPv4 addresses when necessary.
-4. Attempts TCP connections to each port in the selected range.
+4. Attempts a TCP connection to each port in the selected range.
-5. Identifies open ports.
+5. Identifies ports that accept TCP connections.
-6. Attempts basic service-name identification.
+6. Looks up the standard service name associated with each open port.
 7. Measures the total scan duration.
 8. Saves the scan results to `scan_results.txt`.